 National Drug Early Warning System (NDEWS)

-CDC WONDER (Wide-ranging Online Data for Epidemiologic Research) makes the information resources of the Centers for Disease Control and Prevention (CDC) available to public health professionals and the public at large.
-NIDA has compiled data on drug overdose deaths from this resource, please note that not all drug types are reported.
+CDC WONDER (Wide-ranging Online Data for Epidemiologic Research) makes CDC information resources available to public health professionals and the public at large.
+NIDA has compiled data on drug overdose deaths from this resource.
+Please note that not all drug types are reported in this data set.

 - Drug Abuse Data from the Community Epidemiology Work Group (Archives)

-- Economic Costs of Drug Abuse in the United States, 1992-2002 (PDF, 2.4MB) - Detailed description by the Office of National Drug Control Policy of the societal costs of drug abuse
+- Economic Costs of Drug Abuse in the United States, 1992-2002 (PDF, 2.4MB) - Detailed description by the White House Office of National Drug Control Policy of the societal costs of drug use

 Clinical trials are research studies in human volunteers conducted to answer specific health questions.
 Learn about the NIH-sponsored clinical trials available to you.